gleam-lang/website/cheatsheets/gleam-for-python-users.md

 In Python, top-level declarations are in the global/module scope is the highest possible scope.
 Any variables and functions defined will be accessible from anywhere in the code.

-There is no notion of constant variable in Python.
+There is no notion of constant variables in Python.

 ```python
 # in the global scope